FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

 and thus addressing cannibalization effects, e.g. when we introduce a new type of wine within our current offering.
 We could also use BHM to address [censored data], which is also an important task when doing sales forecasts.
 Canonically, one assumes that the demand for a product equals its sales but this only holds true if there was no out-of-stock situation in which we only know that demand ≥ sales.
+Right-censored data like that provides us with information about the [cumulative distribution function](https://en.wikipedia.org/wiki/Cumulative_distribution_function) in contrast to the [probability mass function](https://en.wikipedia.org/wiki/Probability_mass_function) in case of no out-of-stock situation.
+There are ways to include both types of information into an BHM.

-You see, there are so many possible extensions to this model.
+Those are just some of many possible improvements and extensions to this model.
+I am looking forward to your ideas and use-cases!

 ## Final Remarks